VoidDevsorg/cloudflare-workers-hono-api/README.md

-# Cloudflare Workers CDN Script
+# Cloudflare Workers  [Hono](https://hono.dev) API Script

 <br />
 <br />

 ## Getting Started

-To use this CDN script, follow these steps:
+To use this script, follow these steps:
 <br />

 - Create a Cloudflare Account: